droonga/droonga.org/tutorial/1.0.7/benchmark/index.md

     They starts to send requests.
  4. After a while, the master process kills all clients.
     Then total number of processed requests sent by all clients is reported as QPS of the two clients case.
- 5. Repeated with three clients, four clients ... and more.
+ 5. Repeated with three clients, four clients ... and more progressively.
  6. Finally, the master process reports QPS and other extra information for each case, as a CSV file like:

     ~~~